 - Your examiner (Utrecht supervisor) should be allowed to have access to your report at all times.
 In addition, you should be able to give your final presentation at the research group of the examiner.
 The Board of Examiners should be allowed to have access to your report upon request.
 Third parties concerned with the evaluation and accreditation of the Master's Degrees should also be allowed to access your report on request.

-- The final report should be checked via the plagiarism checker Urkund.
-When the report is checked ‘under embargo’ the information in the report will not be stored in the Urkund database.
-The option to upload a file 'under embargo' (vertrouwelijke controle, in Dutch) is only available when your examiner (supervisor) uploads the file to Urkund and exempts the file from the database.
+- The final report should be checked via the plagiarism check software Ouriginal.
+When the report is checked ‘under embargo’ the information in the report will not be stored in the Ouriginal database.
+The option to upload a file 'under embargo' (vertrouwelijke controle, in Dutch) is only available when your examiner (supervisor) uploads the file to Ouriginal and exempts the file from the database.